isomerpages/moe-yuhuasec/_our-ccas/Visual Performing Arts/Choir.md

 ![](/images/c1.jpg)

 ### Background

-The Choir aims to inculcate a love of music in its members.
-Formed in 2016, the Choir is a relatively young but vibrant CCA that encourages confidence and creativity in our members through the art of music-making and singing.
-Members are trained by experienced instructors from the Kodaly Academy of Music and develop holistically through a comprehensive program that includes rehearsals, workshops, choir exchanges, concert attendance and performances.
+Formed in 2016, the Yuhua Secondary School Choir is an energetic CCA that encourages confidence and creativity in our members through the art of music-making and singing.

-The Choir participated in the SYF 2017 and 2019 and clinched a Certificate of Accomplishment in both years.
-The Choir also helps develop students to take the Enhanced Music Programme (EMP) offered at our school in preparation for the GCE O Level Music exam.
+To prepare and develop our choristers to be ready, resilient and confident, the YHSS Choir strives to uphold our culture of vibrancy, coupled with care.

+Our choristers are trained by experienced instructors from the Kodaly Academy of Music through comprehensive programmes that include: choir exchanges, concert attendance, performances, participation in the bi-annual Singapore Youth Festival (SYF) Arts Presentation and workshops like Choral Masterclasses.

+Together with our instructors, parents and community partners, the YHSS Choir will continue to provide rich learning experiences and opportunities to hone our choristers’ musical knowledge and skills.
+We also believe in nurturing our choristers beyond their passion in music; to be active learners and responsible citizens who will be able to contribute to the school and even to the wider society in meaningful ways.

 ### Our Team

 **Teachers:**
 Ms Pamela He
-Mdm Nor Aisha Binte Mazlan
+Ms Cheong Ai Hwa
+Mrs Serene Ang

 **Conductors:**

-Mr Albert Tay
+Ms Wynne Lee
-Mr Derrick Kam
+Mr Jonathan MacPherson

-****2020 - 2021 Student leaders**
+**2023 - 2024 Student Leaders**

-President: Venice Lieu Qian Yao (304)
-Vice-president: Sharon Choo Si Qian (308)
+President: Becky Fok Zhi Hui (3 Resilience)
+Vice-President: Manasa Natarajan (3 Resilience)

 ### Key Events of the Year
-Covid-19 has presented a unique set of challenges for our Yuhua Choir since 2020.
-Adhering to Safe Distancing Measurements meant that we had to do our Choir rehearsals differently: Zoom meetings, rehearsing in groups of not more than five in different classrooms and focusing more on music theory and musicianship skills.

-Despite this, the Choir managed to add some festive cheer to the Chinese New Year celebrations by putting up a multi-language song item

-which included the different racial groups!
-A few students (and even alumni) from other CCAs collaborated with us by being our musicians.
+*   Choral Masterclass with Ms Sonia Nadya Simanjuntak (Indonesia)

+*   Concert Attendance: ONE with André van der Merwe Chamber Choir Concert

+*   Choir Exchange at St Andrew’s Secondary School

+*   Biannual Singapore Youth Festival (SYF) Arts Presentation

+*   Performances in school and at external events, such as the National Day Heartland celebrations with SportSG

 ![](/images/c2.jpg)

 ![](/images/c3.jpg)

 ![](/images/c5.jpg)